 - dizziness, loss of balance or coordination.

-How is a stroke evaluated?
+How is a stroke diagnosed and evaluated?

 The first step in assessing a stroke patient is to determine whether the patient is experiencing an ischemic or hemorrhagic stroke so that the correct treatment can begin.
 A CT scan or MRI of the head is typically the first test performed.